Student-led March for Our Lives rally pushes for action on gun violence

-March for Our Lives, the student-led movement focused on gun violence prevention, returns to Washington this weekend for a mass demonstration in the wake of recent shootings in Uvalde, Texas, and Buffalo, New York.
+March for Our Lives, the student-led movement focused on gun violence prevention, returned to Washington Saturday with a mass demonstration in the wake of recent shootings in Uvalde, Texas, and Buffalo, New York.

+The DC march on Saturday afternoon at the Washington Monument featured a slate of speakers pushing for gun control -- and calling on lawmakers and federal leaders to take action.

+"If you listen closely, you will hear the cries of our fallen loved ones, in our churches, our synagogues, our schools and now our grocery stores," Raymond Whitfield said at the DC rally.
+Whitfield's mother, 86-year-old Ruth Whitfield, was killed in the Buffalo supermarket massacre last month.
+"Lower your weapons, and let us replace the hate," Whitfield added.

 "After countless mass shootings and instances of gun violence in our communities, it's time to take back to the streets and march for our lives," the organization's website states.
 "We marched in 2018 after the shooting at Marjory Stoneman Douglas in Parkland, Florida, and now we're headed back to DC."